sbanka/.puppet/modules/stdlib/README.markdown

 str2bool
 --------
 This converts a string to a boolean.
-This attempt to convert strings that contain things like: y, 1, t, true to 'true' and strings that contain things
+This attempts to convert strings that contain things like: y, 1, t, true to 'true' and strings that contain things
 like: 0, f, n, false, no to 'false'.